-- You had a reportable fringe benefits amount on your PAYG payment summary - individual non-business or PAYG payment summary - foreign employment. - You had reportable employer superannuation contributions on your PAYG payment summary individual non-business or PAYG payment summary foreign employment or PAYG payment summary business and personal services income. - You were entitled to the private health insurance tax offset; see question 36 on page 36. - You carried on a business.
+- You had a reportable fringe benefits amount on your PAYG payment summary - individual non-business or PAYG payment summary - foreign employment. - You had reportable employer superannuation contributions on your PAYG payment summary individual non-business or PAYG payment summary foreign employment or PAYG payment summary business and personal services income. - You were entitled to the private health insurance tax offset; see question 36 on page 36. - You carried on a business. - You made a loss or you can claim a loss you made in a previous year. - You were 60 years old or older and you received an Australian superannuation lump sum that included an untaxed element. - You were under 60 years old and you received an Australian superannuation lump sum that included a taxed element or an untaxed element. - You were entitled to a distribution from a trust or you had an interest in a partnership and the trust or partnership carried on a business of primary production. - You are a special professional covered by the income averaging provisions.
+These provisions apply to authors of literary, dramatic, musical or artistic works, inventors, performing artists, production associates and active sportspeople. - You received income from dividends or distributions exceeding \$6,000 (or \$416 if you were under 18 years old on 30 June 2012) and you had: - franking credits attached, or - amounts withheld because you did not quote your tax file number or Australian business number to the investment body.

-- You made a loss or you can claim a loss you made in a previous year. - You were 60 years old or older and you received an Australian superannuation lump sum that included an untaxed element. - You were under 60 years old and you received an Australian superannuation lump sum that included a taxed element or an untaxed element. - You were entitled to a distribution from a trust or you had an interest in a partnership and the trust or partnership carried on a business of primary production. - You are a special professional covered by the income averaging provisions.
-These provisions apply to authors of literary, dramatic, musical or artistic works, inventors, performing artists, production associates and active sportspeople. - You received income from dividends or distributions exceeding \$6,000 (or \$416 if you were under 18 years old on 30 June 2011) and you had: - franking credits attached, or - amounts withheld because you did not quote your tax file number or Australian business number to the investment body. - You made personal contributions to a complying superannuation fund or retirement savings account and will be eligible to receive a super co-contribution for these contributions. - You were either a liable parent or a recipient parent under a child support assessment.
+- You made personal contributions to a complying superannuation fund or retirement savings account and will be eligible to receive a super co-contribution for these contributions. - You have exceeded your concessional contributions cap and may be eligible for the refund of excess concessional contributions offer. - You were either a liable parent or a recipient parent under a child support assessment.
 If this applies to you, you cannot use the short tax return.